Social Icons

 Directed by Takashi Yamazaki

-The plot of this Lupin III: The First is not one of the best I have seen to introduce many to a character.
-But it does its best to fill in the holes for any who have never seen or read anything about Lupin III and his two cohorts.
-As an intro to someone like me who have never gotten onboard the Lupin train since its inception in 1967, I will say the plot tries.
-At least I did not fall asleep while watching and Lupin did some weird theft I never saw coming a mile away.
-It will not be win many awards for its story, but the animation is some fine 3D CGI rendition.
+The plot of Lupin III: The First isn’t one of the best introductions to the character, but it does a decent job filling in the gaps for those who’ve never seen or read anything about Lupin III and his crew.
+As someone like me, who’s never hopped on the Lupin train since its inception in 1967, I’d say the plot makes an effort.
+At least I didn’t fall asleep while watching it, and Lupin managed to pull off some unexpected heists.
+While it won’t win many awards for its story, the animation is a fine showcase of 3D CGI artistry.

-I have known of the existence of Lupin III for a while, although I have never read the manga or seen any of his anime’s as my friends helped to fill in the gap over the years.
+I’ve known about Lupin III’s existence for a while, though I’ve never read the manga or watched any of his anime.
+My friends, however, have helped fill in the gaps over the years.

-The characters created by Monkey Punch in this series since 1967 has been led by one Lupin III, who is a master thief.
-His persona is a merger of all the Ocean Eleven characters, Sherlock Holmes and James Bond.
-His grandfather Lupin I was one of the greatest thief that there was and Lupin III is working in the same shoes.
+The characters in this series, created by Monkey Punch in 1967, are led by Lupin III, a master thief.
+His persona feels like a blend of all the characters from Ocean’s Eleven, Sherlock Holmes, and James Bond.
+His grandfather, Lupin I, was one of the greatest thieves of his time, and Lupin III is determined to live up to that legacy.

-The plot centers around a book called Bresson Diary, which is believe has in it the directions to locating an enormous fortune.
+The story revolves around a book called the Bresson Diary, believed to contain directions to an enormous fortune.

-The animation’s story starts with an old man giving his son a book and his grandchild a round object.
-They live and are being chased by a group which, led to a tragedy.
-In the present to which the story is set, we see the book on display and the men in-charge of securing the book got a letter warning that Lupin was coming to steal the book.
+The movie begins with an old man giving his son a book and his grandchild a round object.
+They’re being chased by a group, which leads to tragedy.
+Fast forward to the present, where the story is set: the book is now on display, and the men guarding it receive a letter warning them that Lupin plans to steal it.

 Arrietty the Borrower (2010)